Triple Crown of Thoroughbred Racing-

 Owners may decide to run their horse in all three races (if they are good enough) or in just one or possibly two legs of the Triple Crown.
 Thus, a horse trying to win the Triple Crown will face horses in the Belmont that didn’t run in the Preakness two weeks previously.
 This makes the Triple Crown even more elusive.

-1973 Secretariat defeated Sham, who was runner-up in the Kentucky and Preakness, even though Sham ran one of the 4 fastest Kentucky Derby times recorded.
+1973 Secretariat defeated Sham, who was runner-up in the Kentucky and Preakness and ran one of the 4 fastest Kentucky Derby times recorded.

 In 1978, Alydar finished a close second to Triple Crown winner Affirmed in all three races, a feat not achieved before or repeated since.
 He has been described as the best horse in the history of Thoroughbred racing never to have won a championship.
 In all three legs of the Triple Crown, Alydar lost to Affirmed by a combined total of less than two lengths.

 In 1998, Real Quiet won the Derby and Preakness and was winning the Belmont, but could not hold on as Victory Gallop edged him out by a nose.